Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Discussion and conclusion

-One taking home message here is that the DST can take place in dilute gas-solid suspensions without mutual frictions between particles, though we have ignored the hydrodynamic interaction.
+One take-home message here is that the DST can take place in dilute inertial suspensions without mutual frictions between particles, though we have ignored the hydrodynamic interaction.
 Absence of the hydrodynamic interactions can be justified because we are only interested in suspensions in the dilute limit.
 Indeed, some previous papers used the density dependent $\zeta$ which reduces to $\zeta\propto 1+3\sqrt{\varphi/2}\to 1$ in the dilute limit~\cite{Tsao95,Sangani96}.
 This encourages experimentalists to try to find the DST for solid-gas suspensions such as aerosols in which particles are only influenced by the Stokesian drag and the collisional force.
 The easiest experimental setup might be a sheared granular gas under vibration, because we often use Eq.~\eqref{boltzmann} for a simplified model of such a system.

-One can indicate that the coupling among the pressure, the normal stress difference and the shear stress leads to a cubic equation to exhibit the S-shape in the flow curve.
-Therefore, the normal stress difference becomes suddenly large in the vicinity of the DST as observed as observed in dense suspensions as in Ref.~\cite{Cwalina14}.
-One can stress that this scenario might be universal, though we have analyzed dilute gas-solid suspensions.
-Therefore, it is not surprised that the DST can take place without the mutual friction between particles.

-The Langevin equation \eqref{Langevin_eq} employed in our study assumes that the gravity force is perfectly balanced with the drag force immersed by the air flow.
-This assumption is only true if the homogeneous state is stable.
-On the other hand, the homogeneous phase becomes unstable if the injection rate of the gas flow exceeds a critical value.
+The Langevin equation \eqref{Langevin_eq} employed in our study assumes that the gravity force is perfectly balanced with the drag force by the air.
+This assumption seems to be valid for aerosols within our observing time scale, though attractive interaction between grains is not negligible.
 If the homogeneous state is unstable, one would need to consider the time evolution of local structure as well as the consideration of the inhomogeneous drag.
-The research in the unstable region would be an interesting subject in near future.
+The research in the unstable region would be an interesting subject in the near future.